marcuschuanyao/DXC_Encoder/README.md

 # DXC_Encoder
 This is the question attempted for DXC interview.
-The question asked for encoding the text.
+The question asked for encoding and decoding the text.

 As the question asked for OOP concepts, I have adopted using Inheritance, Encapsulation, Abstraction, and Polymorphism.